DavidRimui/vtsys/README.md

 # Voting System Front-End

-A Next.js application designed for deployment on Vercel that serves as a voting system with admin functionality.
+A Next.js application designed for deployment on Vercel that serves as a simple voting system with direct payment functionality.

 ## Features

-- Vote for candidates using M-Pesa or Card payments
+- Vote for candidates using M-Pesa, Airtel Money, or Card payments
+- No sign-in required - direct payment flow
 - Intentionally designed for unlimited voting (no per-user restrictions)
-- Secure admin dashboard with JWT authentication
 - Real-time vote counting and statistics
-- OneKitty payment integration (M-Pesa and Card)
+- OneKitty payment integration (M-Pesa, Airtel Money, and Card)
 - CSRF protection for all form submissions
 - Rate limiting to prevent API abuse
 - Input validation and sanitization